traject/traject/README.md

 array (`[]`).
 Writers that need to special-case empty fields should do so in the writer class in question.

+### Error Handling

+The default behavior is to terminate processing when an otherwise-unhandled ("unexpected") exception occurs during processing.
+This usually indicates a bug in the code that handles transformations, but there are situations where this behavior may not fit your needs.

+After carefully considering the implications, you have the option of changing the `continue_after_exception` setting to
+`true`, which will cause traject to log the exception and continue.

 ## The traject command Line

 The simplest invocation is: